 Career Advancement Programs

 - Diversity + Inclusion Summit.
 Celebrate diversity in the workplace and connect with employers who are committed to hiring diverse talent.
 This day-long, conference style event will include breakout session workshops and networking opportunities.
 The summit will be held on February 2, 2024.
 Express your interest by filling out this form - we look forward to connecting with you!

 - Rogers Scholars Program in Finance.
 To help students launch successful careers in financial services, the program provides personalized advising, training in technical skills, and funded internships at nonprofit investment offices.
-All College students are welcome to participate, and underrepresented students are strongly encouraged to get involved.
+All College students are welcome to participate.
 The program is funded by a generous gift from John W. Rogers, Jr., LAB’76, University Trustee, and Chairman and CEO of Ariel Investments.

 - Odyssey Metcalf Internship Program.
 As part of the University’s Odyssey Scholarship for students from families with limited income, Career Advancement gives all Odyssey Scholars the opportunity to complete a funded internship in the summer after their first year in the College.
 In addition to this paid internship, Odyssey Scholars benefit from quarterly check-ins with specially trained career advisers and professional development workshops that prepare them to thrive during their summer internship.